 All of these issued queries are managed as separate jobs.
 Treasure Data provides two major ways of processing data for data collected from both batch and streaming sources.
 For every query you issue, you can specify one of the following data processing engines:

 - Presto for ad hoc and shorter batch workloads.
 Presto provides low-latency SQL access to the data set.

 - Hive for large or complex batch workloads.
 Hive is a MapReduce-based SQL engine.
 This engine is really powerful when you do large data processing and heavy JOINs.
 Often used for ETL or sessionization.

 Treasure Data has a scheduler feature called Scheduled Jobs that supports periodic query execution.
 This allows you to launch hourly, daily, weekly, or monthly jobs, without having to use a cron daemon.

-We take great care in distributing and operating our scheduler to achieve high availability.
+We carefully configure our scheduler to ensure high availability.
 You can use any of the engines listed in the preceding section for scheduled jobs.